top of page

 Issue

-Many criminal cases go unsolved worldwide due to the lack of information being available to investigators regarding an unknown suspect.
+Many criminal cases go unsolved due to the lack of information being available to investigators regarding an unknown suspect who may be domestic or foreign born.
+Global law enforcement needs every nation's help to identify certain suspects in order to prevent further risk to public safety worldwide.

 Solution

-This global effort will require businesses to register their employees into the system and non-working individuals will be required to register in order to qualify for services within their country.
-Validation checks and biometric gathering should be conducted at international points of entry to ensure the accounting of all personnel entering a given nation.
+This effort by the international community will require all businesses to register their employees into the system, and non-working individuals will be required to register for public services.
+Validation checks and biometric gathering will also be conducted at international points of entry to ensure an accurate accounting of all personnel entering a nation.

-Overall, the importance of incorporating a global biometric identification system greatly outweighs any concerns that some individuals may have regarding the system.
+Overall, the importance of incorporating a global biometric identification system for the sake of public safety greatly outweighs any privacy concerns that some individuals may have regarding the new system.

 bottom of page